 - Retaliation for a Complaint.
 If you found that your employer was doing something unlawful and filed a complaint against them, the employer cannot fire you in retaliation.

 - Breach of Contract.
 You may have an employee contact that states reasons listing why you could be terminated from the position.
 If you’re terminated and it’s not because of one of those reasons listed, you may have been wrongfully terminated.

 - Treated Differently.
 While an employer may fire you for poor performance, you may have been treated differently than your colleagues.
 Differential treatment is grounds for a wrongful termination claim.
 Differential treatment means that had another person been in your position and did the same quality of work, they may not have lost their job.
 In cases like this, your lawyer can help you find out if your employer was treating you differently than your coworkers and why.

 Because some of these reasons are difficult to prove, it’s best to work with your wrongful termination lawyer from that start.
 They’ll know the best course of action to take to help make your case successful.

 Get Help from a Lexington Wrongful Termination Lawyer

 You must hire an attorney with an excellent trial record and proven results in handling employment retaliation and discrimination matters.
 Insurance companies often value a case based on the attorney’s trial record and prior verdicts.
-Previously, Golden and Peterson defended employers in wrongful termination, retaliation, discrimination, and other employment related actions.
-Now, Golden and Peterson are ready to put their experience and knowledge to use for you.
+Previously, Dale Golden defended employers in wrongful termination, retaliation, discrimination, and other employment related actions.
+Now, Golden is are ready to put his experience and knowledge to use for you.
 Golden Law Office has obtained millions of dollars in jury verdicts from employers and their insurance carriers as a result of employment retaliation and discrimination.